programminghistorian/jekyll/lessons/intro-to-the-zotero-api.md

   <div class="csl-entry">Ayers, Edward L. “The Pasts and Futures of Digital History” (1999). http://www.vcdh.virginia.edu/PastsFutures.html.</div>
 </div>
 ```

+If you are using Windows Terminal instead of Powershell and you get an error that starts with "UnicodeEncodeError", see this [explanation and instructions](https://pypi.python.org/pypi/win_unicode_console).

 Now that we have worked through retrieving information using the Zotero
 API, we can continue to use it to interact with the items stored in our